-SYSTEM OF REGULAR COMMUNICATION WITH FAMILIES STARTING POINT: PROGRESSING: INNOVATING: Implementing Practices Related To Best Practice Demonstrating Practices that Bolster Family Engagement Implementing Family En Practices that are System and Comprehensive Communication becomes increasingly family-centered and responsive.
+SYSTEM OF REGULAR COMMUNICATION WITH FAMILIES STARTING POINT: PROGRESSING: INNOVATING: Implementing Practices Related To Best Practice Demonstrating Practices that Bolster Family Engagement Implementing Family Engagement Practices that are Systemic, Integrated and Comprehensive Communication becomes increasingly family-centered and responsive.
 Program management/Providers and staff create clear communication channels to promote regular dialog with families about child progress and program matters in ways that deepen trust and relationships.
 Families each have a designated contact person.
 The use of technology is tailored to different families and ages of family members.
 Interpreters are available as needed.
-Program management/Providers and staff are proactive in communicat- ing with families.
+Program management/Providers and staff are proactive in communicating with families.
 They regularly ask families for feedback and suggestions about additional information they need.
-Providers, directors, staf talk together regularly at improve communication.
-Professional ethics guide interactions with and about families.
-This best describes our program Program management/Providers mod- el professional ethics when interacting with staff and families.
-Providers, This best describes our program Program management/Providers pro- vide ongoing training to staff and sup- port in the area of professional ethics This best describes ou Program management/F el professional ethics wh with community partners directors and staff do not share con- fidential information about a child or family with other families or with other providers or staff who do not also work with that child/family. (e.g., confidentiality, boundaries). active stance against ne unprofessionalism when families.
-This remains tru challenging issues are a emotions run high.
-Code from NAEYC and other of supporting families and y are shared.
-This best describes our program This best describes our program □ This best describes ou
+Providers, directors, staff and parents talk together regularly about how to improve communication. ☐ This best describes our program ☐ This best describes our program ☐ This best describes our program Professional ethics guide interactions with and about families.
+Program management/Providers model professional ethics when interacting with staff and families.
+Providers, directors and staff do not share confidential information about a child or family with other families or with other providers or staff who do not also work with that child/family.
+Program management/Providers provide ongoing training to staff and support in the area of professional ethics (e.g., confidentiality, boundaries).
+Program management/Providers model professional ethics when working with community partners.
+They take an active stance against negativity and unprofessionalism when talking about families.
+This remains true even when challenging issues are addressed and emotions run high.
+Codes of ethics from NAEYC and other organizations supporting families and young children are shared. ☐ This best describes our program ☐ This best describes our program ☐ This best describes our program